Perkedel/After-Church/Documents/Misc/lfm-changelog-2023.12.md

 Roig: Yes sir.
 I'll hand these over.
 You sure about this?
 What if they know about this?
 Weren't you supposed to handle this?

 Gyouter: Don't worry.
 I hope it's fine.
 And..
 Kaorfa had trouble, he couldn't handle this anymore now.
-Now it's your turn to ***preserve*** this, while I gotta help Kaorfa fight other stuffs.
+Now it's your turn to ***preserve*** this, while I gotta help Kaorfa fight for other stuffs.

 Roig: Yeah yeah.
 And next, do you still know, Conservationist hates sparsdators like us?
 The mod creators in your sector you've been working on are nototorious being Conversationist.
 If one of them knew, they'll take down your mod.